aredn/documentation/arednGettingStarted/node_admin.rst

 |

-Any values you enter should be in decimal format (for example, 30.5432 and -95.1234).
-This information is used to determine the distance between this node and others and is required to optimize connection latency and bandwidth.
-A Maidenhead grid square is a 6 character designation of the node's location.
+Any values you enter should be in decimal format.
+Location information is used to determine the distance between your node and others, and it is required for optimizing connection latency and bandwidth.
+A Maidenhead grid square is a six character designation of a node's location.
 A grid square identifier consists of two uppercase letters, two digits, two lowercase letters.
 Each grid square is approximately 3x4 miles in size.

-You can also change the GPS coordinates by clicking on the map and panning around to set your pin in any location on the map.
+Using the displayed map you can change the GPS coordinates by clicking on the map and panning around to set your location.
 As you pan the map, the location values will follow your movements automatically.

 By clicking **Advanced Options** you can configure additional settings.